Netflix: Opiate of the Masses

 It’s why teenagers are responsible for mangling our language with text-speak and emojis, which streamline and replace the need to express oneself using multisyllabic vocabulary and are second only to dick pics when conveying millennials’ most intimate thoughts and ideas.

 It’s no surprise, then, that Eric Harris and Dylan Klebold chose to kill themselves in their school’s library because there’s nothing misanthropic teens hate more than stacks of books, and they were just as likely to read one as they were to join a Yanni fanclub.

 I actually like Yanni.
 Not enough to join a fanclub, but enough to listen to him when I’m reminiscing about 1990s dentist office waiting rooms.

 In truth, there’s hardly any reason to lament the demise of America’s chain bookstores.
 I worked at a Barnes and Noble in the late 1990s, and back then I had to wear, get this: a shirt and tie.
 Every day.
 Tucked in to nice slacks.
-The last time I went into a Barnes and Noble I saw employees dressed like they’d just come either from Burning Man or their tent beneath the 101 overpass on Ventura, which would at least give you the opportunity to rub elbows with Brigitte Nielsen.
+The last time I went into a Barnes and Noble I saw employees dressed like they’d just stepped off a Greyhound bus or out of a tent beneath the 101 overpass on Ventura, which would at least give you the opportunity to rub elbows with Brigitte Nielsen.